MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/using-azure-ad-for-sharepoint-server-authentication.md

 10. Click **Finish**, and then click **OK**.

-## Add a SAML 1.1 token issuance policy in Azure AD
+## Step 6: Add a SAML 1.1 token issuance policy in Azure AD

 When the Azure AD application is created in the portal, it defaults to using SAML 2.0.
 SharePoint Server 2016 requires the SAML 1.1 token format.
 The following script will remove the default SAML 2.0 policy and add a new policy to issue SAML 1.1 tokens.